hashicorp/terraform-provider-azuread/website/docs/d/application.html.markdown

 * `id` - The unique identifier of the `app_role`.

 * `allowed_member_types` - Specifies whether this app role definition can be assigned to users and groups, or to other applications (that are accessing this application in daemon service scenarios).
-Possible values are: `User` and `Application`, or to both.
+Possible values are: `User` and `Application`, or both.

 * `description` - Permission help text that appears in the admin app assignment and consent experiences.